Western Slang, Lingo, and Phrases – A Writer’s Guide to the Old West

 Chinking And Daubing – The process of filling with clay the interstices between the logs of cabins.

 Chirk – To make a peculiar noise by placing the tongue against the roof of the mouth, to urge horses on.
-Also refers to people as cheerful, good spirits, comfortable.
+Also refers to people as cheerful, good spirits, and comfortable.

 Chisel or Chiseler – To cheat or swindle, a cheater.